Sony A9 setup guide with tips and tricks

 Custom Key(Shoot.)/Custom Key(PB)

 You can assign the desired function to the desired key.
 Some functions are available only when they are assigned to a custom key.
-For example, if you assign [Eye AF] to [Center Button] for [Custom Key(Shoot.)], you can easily recall [Eye AF] simply by pressing the center of the multi-selector while shooting.
+For example, I assign [Eye AF] to [AF-ON] for [Custom Key(Shoot.)] because it’s more conveniently placed.
+You can easily recall [Eye AF] simply by pressing the AF-ON button.
+Learn how to do this here:

 The keys that can be assigned functions are different for [Custom Key(Shoot.)] and [Custom Key(PB)].

 You can assign the desired functions to the following keys.
 You can also assign a shooting function to the focus hold button on the lens.
 However, some lenses do not have a focus hold button.2 1.